secminhr/Gift/Questions.md

 No Output

 ## Prime Checker
-Given a interger `x`, print out whether it is a prime.
+Given a interger `x`, print out whether it is a prime number.

 **Example Input 1**
 ```